ShrayasSarker/FromZeroto100/README.md

    https://github.com/ShrayasSarker/FromZeroto100.git
 2. Open the project with unity.
 3. Click Play to run the game in the editor.
-4. Use WASD to move the cude.
+4. Use WASD to move the cube.
-5. Avoid ostacles and reach the goal.
+5. Avoid obstacles and reach the goal.